May 8, 2025

 << Back to all articles

-While nearly 9 in 10 companies are now listed on one or more marketplaces, the actual revenue impact tells a different story.
-The data from the 2025 State of Cloud Marketplace & Co-Sell Report reveals a striking divide: most teams are still early in their maturity curve — figuring out how to engage the field, align internally, and operationalize at scale.
+Cloud marketplaces have grown from a side experiment to a serious revenue channel for many SaaS companies.
+Nearly 9 in 10 companies are now listed on one or more cloud marketplaces.
+However, the data from the State of Cloud Marketplace & Co-Sell Report reveals a striking divide.
+Most teams are still early in their maturity curve — figuring out how to engage the field, align internally, and operationalize at scale.

-And then there’s the outlier group: the top 22% of companies who are already generating significant revenue (20%+ of their total revenue) through cloud marketplaces.
-They’re not experimenting — they’re executing.
-They’ve cracked the code on automation, co-sell, data, and field engagement in ways that deliver real, repeatable results.
+But there’s an outlier group: the top 22% of companies already generating significant revenue (20%+ of their total revenue) through cloud marketplaces.
+They’ve cracked the code on automation, co-sell, data, and field engagement for real, repeatable results.

 This article is a deep dive into what that high-performing cohort — the 22% Club — is doing differently.
 If you’re looking to move from “we’re listed” to “we’re scaling,” their blueprint is worth studying.